-The exchange is open to any discipline.
-Current projects are in computer science, mechanical engineering, bio-engineering, biology, environmental management and biological engineering.
+The exchange is open to any discipline, and any other areas where there may be interest are welcome.
+Current projects are in computer science, software engineering, electrical engineering, mechanical engineering, bio-engineering, biology, environmental management, biological engineering, international marketing, and international journalism.

 Website is under construction

-As the world continues to become more and more interconnected, it is important that business be able to harness more of its data.
-Our team is working with Inwerken, an SAP business software consulting company to make an Internet of Things (IoT) solution to easily obtain and display sensor data in the cloud.
-Our solution for this is to use a TI-SensorTag CC2650 sensor to capture data and send it to a BananaPro microcomputer via Blusnoetooth Low Energy (BLE).
-The data is then preprocessed on the BananaPro device locally, then pushed to the SAP HANA Cloud via the internet with simple URL calls.
-Using SAP’s UI5 platform, we have implemented a display dashboard to visualize the data, giving the client greater control and awareness over their product and processes.
+NDSU students worked with Inwerken, an SAP business software consulting company to make an Internet of Things (IoT) solution to easily obtain and display sensor data in the cloud.
+Their solution for this uses a TI-SensorTag CC2650 sensor to capture data and send it to a BananaPro microcomputer via Bluetooth Low Energy (BLE).
+The data is preprocessed on the BananaPro device locally and then pushed to the SAP HANA Cloud via the internet with simple URL calls.
+Using SAP’s UI5 platform, they implemented a display dashboard to visualize the data, giving the client greater control and awareness over their product and processes.

-The project was a web application used to monitor climate data coming from an HPC.
-We used a php back end with an Angular JS front end.
+The project developed a web application used to monitor climate data coming from an HPC.
+It uses a php back end with an Angular JS front end.
 The information displayed includes time stamps of previous 5 updates, time since previous updates (displayed as a dynamic counter), most recent model status (including previous 4 status), and a time series charts to display scalar data.
 Another feature includes the ability to search and display multiple files.
 Our project is compatible with a variety of devices including tablet and mobile.

 Website is under construction